-- Store personnel are only allowed to look in your bag; they are not allowed to touch the contents of your bag.
-However, if you are asked to remove an object in your bag so they can see inside properly you are expected to cooperate.
+- Store personnel are only allowed to look in your bag.
+They are not allowed to touch the contents inside.
+However, if you are asked to remove an object in your bag so they can see inside properly, you are expected to cooperate.

-- Personal handbags the size of a sheet of A4 paper or smaller should not be checked, unless the shopkeeper is certain the handbag contains goods from that shop which have not been paid for.
+- All bags can be checked however, small handbags (the size of A4 paper or smaller) should not be unless the retailer is certain they contain goods from that shop which have not been paid for.

-- A shopkeeper is only allowed to detain you and call the police in situations where they are sure an offence has been committed.
+- A retailer is only allowed to detain you and call the police in situations where they are sure an offence has been committed.

-- If shop staff forcibly detain or search you and you have not committed an offence, you are entitled to make a complaint to the police, the store management or Privacy NSW.
+- If shop staff forcibly detain or search you and you have not committed an offence, you are entitled to make a complaint to store management, the police, or the NSW Information and Privacy Commission.

-Although you have rights as a customer, you should be aware of the guidelines that protect the shopkeeper.
+Although you have rights as a customer, you should be aware of the guidelines that protect the retailer.
 They are:

-- The shopkeeper’s right to check your bags also includes checking cartons, parcels or any other container you are carrying that could reasonably conceal goods.
+- The retailer’s right to check your bags also includes checking cartons, parcels or any other container you are carrying that could reasonably conceal goods.

 - If you refuse to allow shop staff to check your bags, you can be asked to leave the shop and not return.